 Set a frying pan over medium heat, and place a small amount of butter to melt.
-Once foamy, you can pour about 1/4 cup worth of batter into the pan (I recommend eyeballing, as all pans are a slightly different size).
-Swirl around into a thin layer, and allow to cook until the edges are starting to brown (around a minute or so, may take longer for your first one, shorter for your later ones).
-Once you reach the stage, you are ready to flip and cook for another 30 seconds or so.
+Once foamy, you can pour about 1/4 cup worth of batter into the pan.
+Swirl around into a thin layer, and allow to cook until the edges are starting to brown (about a minute or so).
+Once you reach this stage, you are ready to flip and cook for another 30 seconds.

-Remember, the first pancake rarely, if ever comes out great so don't panic!
-This can be the pancake you learn from.
+Remember, the first pancake rarely, if ever, comes out great so don't panic!

-Once cooked, place the pancake onto the warmed plate and return to the oven whilst you cook the rest of the pancakes.
+Once cooked, place the pancake onto the warmed plate in the oven whilst you cook the rest of the pancakes.